JuliaGraphics/Luxor.jl/docs/src/howto/livegraphics.md

 end
 ```

-Thats all we need to define a window with a fps display.
-Lets define it and run it as a new thread:
+That's all we need to define a window with a fps display.
+Let's define it and run it as a new thread:

 ```julia
 win=Window(800,600)    # the window definition